pete-buwembo/monopoly-masters/README.md

 2. Once installed, run coverage by entering "coverage run -m pytest"
 3. When the pytest result shows, enter "coverage report" to determine coverage
 ![Pytest coverage](https://github.com/pete-buwembo/monopoly-masters/blob/master/pytest_screenshots/pytest_coverage.png)
+4. To get html report, enter "$ coverage html"
+5. Inside the project_pytest folder, find the "htmlcov" subfolder.
+Once found, look inside the subfolder for the index.html file to locate the .py file where missing lines are.
+The missing lines are highlighed in red.
+![Missing lines]
 Pytest coverage is 98%